learn-co-curriculum/dsc-class-imbalance-problems-lab/README.md

 ![png](index_files/index_21_1.png)

 This ROC curve is misleading because the test set was also manipulated using SMOTE.
 This produces results that will not be comparable to future cases as we have synthetically created test cases.
-SMOTE should only be applied to training sets, and then from there an accuracte gauge can be made on the model's performance by using a raw test sample that has not been oversampled or undersampled.
+SMOTE should only be applied to training sets, and then from there an accurate gauge can be made on the model's performance by using a raw test sample that has not been oversampled or undersampled.

 ## Summary

-In this lab you got some hands on practice tuning logistic regression models using various techniques and parameters.
-In the upcoming labs and lessons we will continue to dig into the underlying mathematics of logistic regression, taking on a statistical point of view and providing you with a deeper understanding of how the algorithm works.
+In this lab, you got some hands-on practice tuning logistic regression models using various techniques and parameters.
+In the upcoming labs and lessons, you will continue to dig into the underlying mathematics of logistic regression, taking on a statistical point of view and providing you with a deeper understanding of how the algorithm works.
 This should give you further insight as to how to tune and apply these models going forward.